CanadianBeaver/AwesomeGuns/README.md

 * Copy the *Ruleset/AwesomeGuns.rul* file into your *openxcom/data/Ruleset* folder.
 * Copy the *Resources/AwesomeGuns* folder into your *openxcom/data/Resources* folder.
+* The folder *Descriptions* contains only work documents.
+Files in this folder are using just for description and development process.

 ###Compatible mods: